 While most tours provide binoculars on board, you can always bring your own (and don’t forget your camera).

 Vancouver Travel Tips: Essential Tips for 2 days in Vancouver Itinerary

 You might be visiting Vancouver BC for a variety of reasons.
 This short itinerary is ideal if Vancouver is your stopover to other Canadian cities or if you are just in town for business.
 With that in mind, these are some handy tips for you to consider before arriving in Vancouver.

 - Canada requires all visa-exempt countries to apply for eTA before arrival.
 ETA is an electronic travel authorization.
 More about it here.

-- There is no need of eTA for Canadian Permanent Residents, Work permit holders or Visitor visa holders for Canada
+- There is no need for eTA for Canadian Permanent Residents, Work permit holders, or Visitor visa holders in Canada

 - Flights To Vancouver BC Canada

 - Vancouver is served by Vancouver International Airport is located on Sea Island in Richmond.
 It is the second busiest airport in Canada.

 - For international flights, you will find great connectivity options from across the globe.
 Once you arrive at Vancouver Airport, downtown is located about 12 km away.
 And transit is the best way to get there.